Nichenggan/GeometricModeling_TPs/README.md

 ### 5. Half-edge data structure tests

-I completed tests for the half-edge structure in `checkMesh`.
+I completed tests for the half-edge structure in `checkMesh`, these tests will run automatically when the program begins.

 The tests check: